brettz9/maptext/README.md

 ## Immediate to-dos

-0. Make form serializable and deserializable at least to/from textarea;
-    make text optional by preference
+0. Make form serializable and deserializable at least to/from textarea of JSON and ideally HTML; make text optional by preference
 1. Allow text search (optionally overriding browser find) with highlight of image regions (single or multiple select)
 2. Allow (click/drag) image highlighting of region(s)